tttmmmyyyy/fixlang/Document.md

 The first letter of the module name must be capitalized.
 Moreover, you can use a sequence of strings with a capital initial separated by periods (e.g. `Main.Model.Impl`) as a module name.
-Though periods in a module name does not have any functionality, this grammar will be useful to express the hierarchy of modules.
+This grammar will be useful to express the hierarchy of modules.

 ## Global values